SumoLogic/sumologic-documentation/docs/cloud-soar/introduction.md

 #### Triage

-##### Incident triage

 Sometimes your system may record events that are unverified, or have a low confidence level such that you may want to triage them before reporting them as incidents.
 The triage features of Cloud SOAR allow users to view these events and their details, as well as assign up to 100 custom fields for triage use, allowing maximum flexibility over a variety of event use cases.
+For more information, see [Triage](/docs/cloud-soar/incidents-triage/#triage).

 [**Classic UI**](/docs/cloud-soar/overview#classic-ui).
 To access the **Triage** screen, in the main Sumo Logic menu select **Cloud SOAR**.
 Then in the upper left of the **SecOps** screen click **Incidents > Triage**.